 If you would like the answers to the quiz questions in the booklet, please email firstname.lastname@example.org and tell him your name and the school at which you teach.

-Speaking of the Tennessee perspective, this editorial newspaper clipping is the one referred to on page 3.
+The editorial on the left is the one referred to on page 3.
 It was published in Nashville, in 1861, by the Southern Methodist Publishing House.
 Although there were Unionists in Tennessee, we can safely say that many government and business leaders in Nashville shared the opinion of the author of the editorial (who turned out to be Holland McTyeire, later the founder of Vanderbilt University.)

 Click here to read a column published in 2006 about the Battle of Shiloh.